emychela/Data_Analysis_Using_R_and_Tableau/README.md

 1. Targeted marketing should be done to casual riders.
 Casual riders are using the bikes for a lengthy period and marketing to this specific group, will have a higher chance of converting them to annual members.
 2. There should be a membership subscription offer to casual riders who are interested in becoming annual members to attract more casual riders to get the annual membership.
-3. Survey to be conducted targeting all Cyclistic customers, to understand their rates of satisfaction.
-This will be used to see the areas that need improvement to maintain the current customers and also convert casual riders to annual members.
+3. A survey to be conducted targeting all Cyclistic customers, to understand their rates of satisfaction.
+This will be used to see the areas that need improvement to maintain the current customers and convert casual riders to annual members.

 ## Limitations.

 1. I removed Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ as they were not necessary for the business task.
-2. 6,846 (July 1745, August 2769, September 2132) Records of data with negative ride_length were removed because they were taken out of the docks for quality checks.
+2. 6,846 (July 1745, August 2769, September 2132) Records of data with negative ride_length was removed because they were taken out of the docks for quality checks.